BrianZhang2016/Brian-Individual/nweek2.md

 Another step to assist in authentication would be having 2FA (Two Factor Authentication) or adding a sign in question to ensure that it is acutally you who is signing in.

-4. Try to describe Symmetric and Asymmetric encryption.
+4.Try to describe Symmetric and Asymmetric encryption.

 Symmetric Encription: A key that can both encrypts and decrypts information

 Asymmetric Encription: Two keys.
 One used for encrypting and one for decrypting information

-5. Provide and example of encryption we used in deployment
+5.Provide and example of encryption we used in deployment

 An example of encryption in deployment is when we need to update our website to the newest version.
 When we update the website, it would ask us to provide a password in order to keep the data of the website sacred.

-6. Describe a phishing scheme you have learned about the hard way.
+6.Describe a phishing scheme you have learned about the hard way.
 Describe some other phishing techniques.

 A phishing scheme that occured to me made a bot sign into my account and started messaging everyone I know with the same message that hacked my account.
 I quickly changed my password with stopped it from sending messages to people.
 Another phishing technique could be sending people emails about them winning a award and that they just need to provide some infomation in order to redeem it.